-One of the earliest was St. Catherine’s Academy, which was located at N. 18th and Cass Streets.
+One of the earliest was St. Catherine’s Academy, which was located at North 18th and Cass Streets.

-St. John’s School was at 2507 California Street, near present-day Creighton University Hospital.
-It was attached to St. John’s Church, which is still open today and serves as the university’s church.
+St. John’s School was at 2507 California Street across the street from St. John’s Catholic Church, which is a neighborhood parish.
+Learn more from my article, “A History of St. John’s Catholic Parish.”
 Holy Angels School was at 4721 North 28th Street, and became Dominican High School in the 1970s.
 It closed in the 1980s.
-Holy Name School continues operating today at 2901 Fontenelle Blvd, and East Omaha’s St. Therese School was at 5316 N. 14th Avenue, and closed at some point in the 1980s.
+Holy Name School continues operating today at 2901 Fontenelle Blvd, and East Omaha’s St. Therese School was at 5316 North 14th Avenue, and closed at some point in the 1980s.
 Holy Family School was at 1715 Izard Street, and Omaha’s segregated Black Catholic school was St. Benedict’s School, rebuilt at 2423 Grant Street in 1928.
 St. Cecilia’s School is at 3869 Webster Street, and today it is an elementary school.
 The parish also hosted Cathedral High School for many years.